-this means that the user account you set up for the API client in the appsettings.Production.json file for the web.oauth2 service does not have permission to access this endpoint.
+this means that the user account you set up for the API client in the custom client configuration file for the web.oauth2 service does not have permission to access this endpoint.
 See section 2.2, Accessing the API features for details.